SWBennett06/barebones-template/README.md

 # Barebones Template

 A barebones Webpack build that serves as a launchpad for random experiments and prototyping.
+Not intended for production.

 Out of the Box:

-* TS w/HMR
+* TS
 * SCSS
 * Jest